 Although the literature offers valuable insights into the broader factors affecting HIV/AIDS management, its focus does not extend to the distinct realities of YAPS (Young Adolescent Peer Support) implementing sites in Bidibidi Refugee Settlement, Yumbe District.
 For example, much of the existing research assumes stable healthcare systems and uninterrupted ART supply chains—conditions that are often lacking in Bidibidi.
 Furthermore, the intersection of displacement, language barriers, and cultural diversity, which significantly influences adolescent behavior toward HIV/AIDS treatment, is underrepresented.
 This indicates a need for research that goes beyond generalized findings to address the unique challenges of refugee adolescents, ensuring that interventions like YAPS are both evidence-based and contextually aligned.

-Chapter three

-Methodology
+CHAPTER THREE: Methodology

 Introduction